 In 2000 the studio closed it doors.
 With Oliver realising his need for flexibility and freedom to be an artist within the landscape.
 The seed was planted to establish a mobile studio.
 This allowing him the freedom he craved as an artist.
 But still enabling Oliver to share his studio with others.
 Oliver set up Plein Air Printmaking and Art and Sail holidays allowing others to join him in the UK and abroad.
 Sketchbook Diary Holidays was birthed.
 Birthed as the interest for holidays.
 Further afield developed.
 Both Sketchbook Holidays and Plein Air Printmaking courses are still running today.

-It is his passion for capturing the changes in the landscape that drives Oliver to encourage others and engage them in both the process of the printmaking and in the landscape.
+It’s his passion to capture the changes in the landscape.
+This drives Oliver to encourage others and engaging them in both the process of the printmaking and landscape.
+I work in the landscape responding to the moment and elements that surround me.

-“I work in the landscape responding to the moment and elements that surround me.
-I draw from the richness of the changing surfaces and contours of the land finding a new expression in my reflection of the environment.
+Drawing from the richness of the changing surfaces and contours of the land finding a new expression in my reflection of the environment.
 I enjoy capturing the moment and find that working in a place, even for a short time heightens my involvement and connection with it.
-I enjoy a versatile and fast moving schedule which is also reflected in the way I make my work.
+Enjoying a versatile and fast moving schedule.
+Also reflected in the way I make my work.

 Drawing on the ever-changing light and weather effects in dramatic Landscapes.

 Oliver’s etchings are exhibited in various parts of the world.
 His works have sold at Christie’s Auction House in London.
 ‘Morning Storm’ is held in the Royal collection.